We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Logroño

-Make your own way to St Jean Pied de Port, the capital of the Basse-Navarre and the Pays de Aze.
+Make your own way to St Jean Pied de Port, capital of the Basse-Navarre and the Pays de Aze.
 It is also one of the three remaining French provinces of the old Kingdom of Navarre.
 There is time in the afternoon to take a stroll along the cobbled streets and up to the town lookout.
 You can also explore the many arts and craft shops.
-We recommend that you purchase supplies for lunch tomorrow as you will only pass one café/bar on the route.
+We recommend purchasing supplies for lunch tomorrow as you will only pass one café/bar on the route.

 Meals: Nil